IBM/cloud-functions-workshops/101-workshop-nodejs/EXAM.md

 (x) correct

 [explanation]
 Correct.
 Multiple triggers can be connected to the same action using separate rules.
+This allows similar event data doming from different event sources to be processed by the same serverless action.
 [explanation]

 ### Exposing APIs from Actions